 Understanding your credit score and regularly checking it is good practice as your credit score plays a key role in your financial opportunities.

 Keeping tabs on your credit score better prepares you to handle your finances and make educated financial decisions.
-Learn the basics of a credit score in order to set yourself up for financial success.
+Learn the basics of a credit score and why it’s so important in order to set yourself up for financial success.

 What is a credit score?

 Credit score is a commonly used term in the financial industry and is expressed in the form of a number.
 This number helps lenders assess how well you’ve controlled your financial obligations and payed your bills on time.
 Another way to think of your credit score is your level of financial trustworthiness.
-Your unique credit score is determined by many factors such as your payment history, number of open accounts, amounts owed, length of credit history, and types of credit.
+No two people have the same credit history.
+Your unique credit score is determined by factors such as your payment history, number of open accounts, amounts owed, length of credit history, and types of credit.
 Credit scores typically fall between 300 to 850, and the higher the score the better.
 This number can fluctuate monthly based on your financial actions.

-While each financial institution has their own definitions of credit score ranges, the chart below shows the average classifications of credit scores.
+While each financial institution holds their own interpretation of a credit score and its meaning, the chart below shows the most common classifications of credit scores.

 When is my credit score used?